SiriusShift/SiriusShift/README.md

 [![Profile Views](https://visitor-badge.laobi.icu/badge?page_id=SiriusShift.SiriusShift)](https://github.com/SiriusShift)

-🧠 Problem Solver | 💻 Fullstack Web & Mobile Developer
+💻 Fullstack Web & Mobile Developer

 ---

 ## 🚀 About Me

 I'm a **passionate fullstack developer** with a strong background in React, Node.js, and PostgreSQL.
-With real-world experience building ERP systems and mobile apps, I aim to deliver performant, scalable, and user-focused solutions.
+With hands-on experience in developing systems and mobile applications, I strive to create scalable, high-performance, and user-centric solutions.
 ---

 ## 🧰 Skills and Expertise